Nepotilla triseriata: Description

 and has about ten lirae, diminishing in size anteriorly.
 The aperture is obliquely oval, narrowed behind.
 The columella is straightly convex.
-The outer lip thin, simple, crenulated, and toothed by the spirals.
+The outer lip is thin, simple, crenulated, and toothed by the spirals.
 With a deep, narrow posterior sinus, bounded on one side by the sutural lira, and on the other by the nearest secondary lira.
 In profile the lip is convex.
 Very fine crowded axial striae, corresponding with the sinuosity of the outer lip, cross the whole surface except the primary spirals.